adoptium/aqa-tests/external/README.md

 ## Running External tests locally
 To run any AQA tests locally, you follow the same pattern:

 0. Ensure your test machine is set up with [test prereqs](https://github.com/adoptium/aqa-tests/blob/master/doc/Prerequisites.md).
-For external tests, you do need Docker installed.
+For external tests, you do need Docker or Podman installed.

 1. Download/unpack the SDK that you want to test to your test machine
 1. `export TEST_JDK_HOME=</pathToWhereYouInstalledSDK>`